notsajeed/Exile/README.md

 # Exile

-A free, open-source Android app that automatically exits YouTube Shorts the moment they open — no subscription, no ads, no account, no data collection.
+A free, open-source Android app that automatically exits YouTube Shorts the moment they open. no subscription, no ads, no account, no data collection.

 Built because every existing "block Shorts" app on the Play Store gated the real fix behind a paywall.
 This one is free forever and the full source is